svercl/niceware-cli/README.md

 ## Credits

 This wouldn't be possible without the [original](https://github.com/diracdeltas/niceware).

 Huge shoutout to healeycodes for the [Rust port](https://github.com/healeycodes/niceware).
+The core library used here is a direct port of it.